boazsegev/iodine/README.md

 ### Why not EventMachine?

+EventMachine attempts to give the developer access to the network layer while Iodine attempts to abstract the network layer away and offer the developer a distraction free platform.

 You can go ahead and use EventMachine if you like.
 They're doing amazing work on that one and it's been used a lot in Ruby-land... really, tons of good developers and people on that project.

-EventMachine also offers some really great optimization features and it was vastly improved upon in the last few years (When I started Iodine, it was far more annoying to work with).

-But there's a distinct approach difference for me.
-EventMachine attempts to give the developer access to the network layer while Iodine attempts to abstract the network layer away.

-Besides, you're here - why not take iodine out for a spin and see for yourself?
+But why not take iodine out for a spin and see for yourself?

 ## Can I contribute?